Mollie King (actress): Personal life and death

-In 1918, King tried to enlist as an ambulance driver for the US Army in France.
+In 1918, King tried to enlist as an ambulance driver for the United States Army in France.
 It took two sergeants and a first lieutenant to convince her that women are not wanted at that position.

 King married Kentucky distiller Kenneth D. Alexander in 1919.
 The couple remained married until Kenneth's death in Arkansas in July 1935.
-On March 9, 1943, at St. Matthew's Cathedral in Washington, D.C., she married Thomas Henry Claffey, with her son Flight Officer Kenneth Alexander of the Royal Air Force serving as best man.
+On March 9, 1943, at St. Matthew's Cathedral in Washington, D.C., she married Thomas Henry Claffey.
+Her son, Flight Officer Kenneth Alexander of the Royal Air Force, served as best man.

 In 1981, at age 86, King died of a stroke in Fort Lauderdale, Florida.
 Her gravesite, however, is in her hometown of New York City, at Woodlawn Cemetery in the Bronx, as is that of her husband, who died the following year.